1890 Manchester City Council election

 Elections to Manchester City Council were held on Saturday, 1 November 1890.
 One third of the councillors seats were up for election, with each successful candidate to serve a three-year term of office.
-Owing to the extension of the city's boundaries, seven new wards (Blackley & Moston, Crumpsall, Longsight, Miles Platting, Newton Heath, Openshaw, and St. Mark's) elected all of their councillors for the first time.
+Owing to the extension of the city's boundaries, seven new wards (Blackley and Moston, Crumpsall, Longsight, Miles Platting, Newton Heath, Openshaw, and St. Mark's) elected all of their councillors for the first time.

 The council remained under no overall control.